Key takeaways:

 - Service line items with their associated costs

-- Your payment terms and conditions (including deposit amount, start date, payment timelines, and any other important details that could affect service)
+- Your payment terms and conditions (including deposit amount, start date, payment timelines, and any other important details that could affect the service)

 Here’s an example of what your cleaning quote might look like: